Latha Rajinikanth: Early life

-Latha was born in Chennai, India in a Tamil Brahmin Iyengar family.
+Latha was born in Chennai, India in a Tamil Brahmin family.
 She graduated with degree in English literature from Ethiraj College for Women, Chennai.

 Career

 During the 1980s, Latha worked as a playback singer in Tamil cinema.
-She sung a few songs in films such as Tik Tik Tik (1981) Anbulla Rajinikanth (1984).
+She sang a few songs in films such as Tik Tik Tik (1981) Anbulla Rajinikanth (1984).
 She also contributed to Rajini 25 (1999), a musical album that commemorated Rajinikanth's 25 years of his career.

 In 1991, Latha founded The Ashram, a school in Velachery, Chennai, which she currently heads.

 Personal life

 Latha is the sister-in-law of Tamil playwright and film actor Y Gee Mahendran.
 She is also related to former film actress Vyjayanthimala.
 Latha's brother Ravi Raghavendra is also an actor who is the father of music director Anirudh Ravichander.
 She married Rajinikanth, whom she met during an exclusive interview, on 26 February 1981 at Tirupati.
 The couple has two daughters, Aishwarya and Soundarya.
-Her elder daughter, Aishwarya married actor Dhanush in 2004 and they have two sons, Yathra and Linga.
-Her younger daughter Soundarya married Chennai based civil engineer Ashwin with whom she has a son named Ved Krishna; the couple divorced in 2017 and she remarried businessman Vishagan in 2019.
+She has four grandchildren.

 Controversy

 Document forgery case

-An FIR had been filed in Bangalore against Latha for allegedly forging documents to obtain a court order, restraining media from publishing news about her dispute with a commissioned producer over selling of rights of Kochadaiiyan on 15 June 2015.
+An FIR had been filed in Bangalore against Latha for allegedly forging documents to obtain a court order, restraining media from publishing news about her dispute with a commissioned producer over selling of rights of Kochadaiiyaan on 15 June 2015.